 GeneCards Summary for APOBEC3F Gene

 APOBEC3F (Apolipoprotein B MRNA Editing Enzyme, Catalytic Polypeptide-Like 3F) is a Protein Coding gene.
-Diseases associated with APOBEC3F include hiv-1.
-Among its related pathways are Disease and HIV Life Cycle.
-GO annotations related to this gene include RNA binding and cytidine deaminase activity.
+Diseases associated with APOBEC3F include ipex syndrome and hiv-1.
+GO annotations related to this gene include poly(A) RNA binding and hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amidines.
 An important paralog of this gene is AICDA.

 UniProtKB/Swiss-Prot for APOBEC3F Gene